 The Osprey Porter 46 is a great backpack for solo travelers, long travelers, families traveling with kids, or just about anyone doing casual international travel.

-About the only people I can’t recommend this bag for are hardcore outdoor enthusiasts.
+About the only people I would not recommend this bag for are hardcore outdoor enthusiasts.
 The bag simply isn’t made for multi-day long hikes through the wilderness.
 For that, you should get a more full-featured hiking backpack.

-But for just about everyone else, after 50+ countries and some serious memories, I can honestly say the Osprey Porter 46 is the best backpack I have ever found!
+But for just about everyone else, after 60+ countries and some serious memories, I still am in love with this backpack.

-Don’t like the Osprey Porter?
+Don’t like the Osprey Porter 46?
 Check out my post on the best backpacks for Europe to see if there is something else that suits your needs!